AET9RNAL/IUAdditions/README.md

-IU Additions is an addon for [Industrial Upgrade](https://modrinth.com/mod/industrialupgrade) that adds a few new solar panels as integrations with other mods such as DivineRPG, Forestry, and AstralSorcery, as well as new items and Converters.
+IU Additions is an addon for [Industrial Upgrade](https://modrinth.com/mod/industrialupgrade) that adds a few new solar panels as integrations with other mods such as DivineRPG, Forestry, and AstralSorcery, and CraftTwekaer as well as new items and Converters.

+CraftTweaker documentation can be found in the repository.

 Converters added: